vando026/surgeon/docs/1-Paths-to-datasets.md

 ### Hourly

-For the PbSS hourly production data, use `pbssHour`, which has hour parameter.
+For the PbSS hourly production data, use `pbssHour`, which has and added hour parameter.

 ```scala mdoc
 val hourly = pbssHour(year = 2023, month = 2, day = 14, hour = 2)